 Can I Modify a tournament after I have created it?

-It depends.
-You can modify the parameters until it is still possible doing it.
+Some parameters can be changed others not.
+In general, you can modify the parameters until it is still possible doing it.
 For example, you can change the tournament start time before the starting time, but not after the tournament has begun.

 Can I add a player after the tournament has started?